realworldocaml/book/book/guided-tour/README.md

 = 6
 ```

+\noindent
-This suggests a reasonable mental model for what OCaml is actually doing to
+This suggests a reasonable if not entirely accurate mental model for
-evaluate a recursive function.
+what OCaml is actually doing to evaluate a recursive function.

 We can introduce more complicated list patterns as well.
 Here's a function
 for removing sequential duplicates: